CharithX/WeatherAPI-Application/README.md

 ## About
 **Overview:**

-The Weather Forecast Service is a web application that allows users to register and provide their location information (city name).
+The Weather Forecast Service is a backend application that allows users  provide their location information (city name).
 The system retrieves real-time weather data for the specified location and provides users with weather updates, including temperature, humidity, and a weather description

 **Features:**